 By Shari Hogshead

 Please let me know if you are interested.
-Our ship departs Bergen on 06 June and returns on 17 June.
-I have cabins booked and held for the next 10 days.
-I think it would be a really fun adventure with a group of friends.
-If we wish, we could stay on in Norway for hiking, cycling or other adventures afterwards.
+Our ship departs Bergen on 26 May and returns to Bergen on 06 June.
+I think this will be a really fun adventure with a group of friends.
+We are considering the possibility of hiking, cycling, kayaking or other adventures afterwards.
 Generally, Icelandair has inexpensive air prices from Portland/Seattle to Reykjavik and direct to Bergen, or you can easily find other carriers that offer travel to Oslo or Bergen.
-A fun excursion is the mountain railroad ride from Oslo to Bergen.
+A fun excursion is the mountain railroad ride from Oslo to Bergen, and there are many interesting ventures to consider during a brief stay in Bergen.

 Paul and I hope you’ll join us on this scenic adventure.